wazuh/wazuh-documentation/source/_templates/installations/elastic/common/generate_new_kibana_certificates.rst

     # tar -rvf certs.tar kibana.pem kibana.key

+  Once the certificates have been coppied into the Kibana's server, they can be removed from the Elasticsearch master node.

 Once the certificates have been created and added to the ``certs.tar`` file, it must be copied into the Kibana server, for example, using ``scp``.
 This guide assumes that the file is placed in ~/ (home user folder).

 .. code-block:: console